Mail merge: Advanced features

 Money can be saved by pre-sorting on zip code and grouping by postal-discount requirements (same ZIP code, same SCF).

 A paperless approach is to use mail merge to format email.

 Going beyond words, in 2018 The New York Times detailed a further instance of "mass customization" - personalized videos.

 Overview

-The data source is typically a spreadsheet or a database which has a field or column for each variable in the template.
-When the mail merge process is run, the word processing system creates an output document for each row in the database, using the fixed text exactly as it appears.
+The data source is typically a table in a document, or a spreadsheet or database which has a field or column for each variable in the template.
+When the word processor's mail merge is run it creates an output document for each row in the data source, using the fixed text from the data source.

 The mail merging process generally requires the following steps: